 Fast Fourier transform (FFT).
 Butterfly computation schema in radix-2 FFT algorithm.
 Computational profit.
-Computation of inverse DFT using FFT.

 Linear and causal time-invariant (LTI) systems.
-Definitions of discrete, linear and time-invariant system.
+Definitions of a discrete, linear and time-invariant system.
+Definition of causal system.
 Convolution.
 Stability of LTI systems in BIBO sense.
-Definition of causal system.
 Difference equation.

 Z-transform.
 The Z-transform definition.
-Region of convergence of Z-transform.
-The inverse Z-transform and methods of its determination.
 Z-transform properties.
 The transfer function.
-Poles and zeros of transfer function.
-Pole locus and stability of system.
+Poles and zeros of the transfer function.
+Pole locus and stability of a system.